Danish language: Pronouns

-As does English, the Danish pronominal system retains a distinction between nominative and oblique case.
-The nominative form of pronouns is used when pronouns occur as grammatical subject of a sentence (and only when non-coordinated and without a following modifier), and oblique forms are used for all non-subject functions including direct and indirect object, predicative, comparative and other types of constructions.
-The third person singular pronouns also distinguish between animate masculine (han "he"), animate feminine (hun "she") forms, as well as inanimate neuter (det "it") and inanimate common gender (den "it").
+As in English, the Danish pronominal system makes a distinction between nominative and oblique case.
+The nominative form of pronouns is used when pronouns occur as grammatical subject of a sentence (and only when non-coordinated and without a following modifier).
+The oblique forms are used for all non-subject functions including direct and indirect object, predicative, comparative and other types of constructions.
+The third person singular pronouns also distinguish between animate masculine han 'he' and animate feminine hun 'she', as well as inanimate neuter det 'it' and inanimate common gender den 'it'.